-A multi-wire proportional chamber is a type of proportional counter used especially in high energy particle physics to detect charged particles and photons and can give positional information on their trajectory.
-This device was developed by Georges Charpak and his collaborators.
-This invention resulted in him winning the Nobel Prize for Physics in 1992.
+A multi-wire proportional chamber is a type of proportional counter used especially in high-energy particle physics to detect charged particles and photons.
+It can give positional information on their trajectory.
+This device was developed by Georges Charpak and his collaborators, and this invention resulted in him winning the Nobel Prize for Physics in 1992.
 The multi-wire chamber uses an array of wires at high voltage (anode), which run through a chamber with conductive walls held at ground potential (cathode).
 The principle is to have a plane of anode wires positioned precisely, with typical wire-spacings of about 2 mm.
-By computing pulses from all the wires, the particle trajectory can be found.
+The particle trajectory can be found by computing pulses from all the wires.

 Detection of Neutrons using Proportional Counter

-Since the neutrons are electrically neutral particles, they are mainly subject to strong nuclear forces but not to electric forces.
-Therefore neutrons are not directly ionizing and they have usually to be converted into charged particles before they can be detected.
-Generally every type of neutron detector must be equipped with converter (to convert neutron radiation to common detectable radiation) and one of the conventional radiation detectors (scintillation detector, gaseous detector, semiconductor detector, etc.).
+Since the neutrons are electrically neutral particles, they are mainly subject to strong nuclear forces but not electric ones.
+Therefore, neutrons are not directly ionizing and usually have to be converted into charged particles before they can be detected.
+Generally, every type of neutron detector must be equipped with a converter (to convert neutron radiation to common detectable radiation) and one of the conventional radiation detectors (scintillation detector, gaseous detector, semiconductor detector, etc.).

 Proportional counters are often used as the charged particle detection device.
-In nuclear power plants, gas-filled (BF3) proportional counters are normally used as source range detectors.
+Gas-filled (BF3) proportional counters are normally used in nuclear power plants as source range detectors.
 These detectors use the gas boron trifluoride (BF3) instead of air in the chamber.
-The incoming neutrons produce alpha particles when they react with the boron atoms in the detector gas.
+The incoming neutrons produce alpha particles when reacting with the boron atoms in the detector gas.
 Most of (n,alpha) reactions of thermal neutrons are 10B(n,alpha)7Li reactions accompanied by 0.48 MeV gamma emission.

-Moreover, isotope boron-10 has high (n, alpha) reaction cross-section along the entire neutron energy spectrum.
+Moreover, isotope boron-10 has a high (n, alpha) reaction cross-section along the entire neutron energy spectrum.
 The alpha particle causes ionization within the chamber, and ejected electrons cause further secondary ionizations.